AlekEagle/cumulonimbus-docs/src/api/index.md

 ## User IDs

 User IDs are 13-digit numbers that uniquely identify a user (Fun fact: they're actually just the UNIX timestamp of when the user was created).
 When an endpoint mentions something about a user ID, it's referring to the 13-digit number.

-You can also substitute `me` for your own user ID (we recommend using `me` since it requires less logic on your end).
+You used to be able to provide your ID interchangeably with the keyword `me`, but this is no longer the case.
+Requesting data with a user ID, regardless of whether it's your own or someone else's, will result in an [InsufficientPermissions](/reference/errors#insufficientpermissions) error.

 ## Kill Switches